Continued from Fashion Faux Pas

 I just stood there for a moment, speechless, while attempting to process what exactly had just happened.
 I went to the door and looked through the peephole to see if he was gone.
 I turned around, leaned against the door, slid down to the floor, and laughed my face off.

 I thought, “ha le dietschjat!
 Oh crap!
 This is a f#kcing unjarock!”
-(Underdress) and quickly reminded myself to never ever talk like George out loud.
+(Underdress) and quickly reminded myself to never ever talk like George did, or at least not out loud.

 I banged my head against the door a few times in reaction to my embarrassment and thought, “Well, I have a choice to make again.
 I can stay sitting here and shame myself to death so I will never see George again or I can get up and get on with my day.”

 I got up and straightened my beautiful purple unjarock.
-I walked to my bedroom, took it off and put my flowered dress back on.
-While I placed the unjarock neatly on a hanger and hung it in my closet, I wondered if something like this could have ever happened to someone else before me but I concluded, “I wouldn’t be surprised if this was a first!”
+I walked to my bedroom, took it off, and put my floral Mennonite dress back on.
+While I placed the unjarock neatly on a hanger and hung it in my closet, I wondered if something like this could have ever happened to someone else before me but I concluded, “I wouldn’t be surprised if this was a first.”

 It was early afternoon when I finished baking and I decided to go for a walk around the block.
 When I came back, George was carrying his garbage out.
 I was still far away from him but I could see his perfect white teeth smiling again.
 He walked to the entrance door and leaned against the wall with his left leg bent and his hands in his pockets, waiting for me.